-You may create 16 measuring points as a maximum.
+You may create 32 measuring points as a maximum.
 A climaSpot takes up two measuring point when both temperature and humidity are activated.
 The wired analog inputs count in the number of measuring points, when they are activated.
 When the log is full, the most ancient posts are overwritten.

-It is important that the clock has been set in the unit before the data log can be used.
+The clock must be set in the unit before the data log can be used.

 Log